Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

-\paragraph{Case 2: OTtCc, Case 10: OTcCt, and Case 12: OcTtC doors.} In all these doors the opening port/tunnel is a port, and the traverse tunnel output is adjacent to the closing tunnel input.
-Thus, we can simulate a directed open-optional self-closing door by wiring the traverse tunnel output to the closing tunnel input and by attaching a wire to the open port, and these wires do not cross each other.
-Then this reduces to \thmref{thm:planar-scd}.
+In all these open--close doors, the traverse tunnel output is adjacent to the closing tunnel input.
+Thus, we can simulate a self-closing door by wiring the traverse tunnel output to the closing tunnel input.